david-bai00/PrivyDrop/docs/DEPLOYMENT.md

     ```bash
     # Located in the backend/ directory
-    sudo bash ./docker/TURN/configure.sh path/to/your/.env.production.local
+    sudo bash ./docker/TURN/configure.sh path/to/your/.env.production
-    # For a development environment, use .env.development.local
+    # For a development environment, use .env.development
     sudo systemctl status coturn
     ```